-3.3 Anti-Corruption and Bribery Policy
+3.3 Anti-Bribery and Corruption Policy

-The Board was apprised and updated on the Malaysian Anti-Corruption Commission Act 2009 (Amendment 2018) ("MACC Act 2009") especially Section 17A of the Corporate Liability Provisions.
-In addition to the "No Gift Policy" stipulated in the Corporate Code, the Board has appointed a consultant to review and draft an Anti-Corruption and Bribery Policy based on the Principles detailed in the Guidelines on Adequate Procedures issued pursuant to Section 17A(5) of the MACC Act 2009.
-The Anti-Corruption and Bribery Policy which was drafted based on the Principles detailed in the Guidelines on Adequate Procedures issued pursuant to Section 17A(5) of the MACC Act 2009 was adopted on 31 May 2020.
+The Board has implemented the Anti-Bribery and Corruption Policy required under the Malaysian Anti-Corruption Commission Act 2009 (Amendment 2018) ("MACC Act 2009") especially Section 17A of the Corporate Liability Provisions.
+The Anti-Corruption and Bribery Policy which was drafted base on the Principles detailed in the Guidelines on Adequate Procedures issued pursuant to Section 17A(5) of the MACC Act 2009 was adopted on 31 May 2020.